 This ensures that the isActiveTrend variable for each pair accurately reflects its current status based on the latest filter evaluation.

-Values in resetPairVariable can also be dynamic JavaScript expressions (string starting with a leading space), accessing context like this.pair, this.variables, etc.
+Values in resetPairVariable can also be dynamic JavaScript expressions (string starting with a leading space), using context like this.pair and this.variables.

 "resetPairVariable": {